 When chaining multiple items of the same category you develop what is called Groove.
 You initially start with 0/10 Groove and build up your Groove over the week for it to reset next season.
 Your maximum amount of Groove also increases with each landmark you have.

 Groove provides a small increase to your Seafarer's Cowries every sale for the week.

 You can check the materials you require for the current day, season or both seasons using the material allocation button on your islekeep index.

 To check your earnings you must speak to the workshop mammet outside of your cabin and select review earnings.
 This shows you a split for each day by each item and what Seafarer Cowries they provided.
-You will also see your highest score for a single season and your score for the current season making it easier to track your weekly earnings for the 17,000 cowries in a season achievement.
+You will also see your highest score for a single season and your score for the current season making it easier to track your weekly earnings.

 Understanding Supply, Demand And How It Changes